mfiore02/esp32-xbox-lego-rc-upython/docs/testing_guide.md

 ```

 **Troubleshooting:**
-- Controller not found: Make sure it's in pairing mode (rapidly flashing)
+- **Controller not found:** Make sure it's in pairing mode (rapidly flashing).
+Hold Xbox button + pairing button until rapid flashing.
+Verify `active=True` is used in scanning (already implemented).
-- Connection timeout: Controller may have paired with another device - unpair it first
+- **Connection timeout:** Controller may have paired with another device - unpair it first.
+Power cycle the controller.
+- **Controller stays in pairing mode (rapid blinking):**
+  - CRITICAL: Controller requires pairing with `bond=True` (already implemented in xbox_client.py)
+  - Check that connection shows "Paired successfully!" in output
+  - Power cycle controller and try again
+- **No input data received:**
+  - CRITICAL: Controller requires reading HID Report Map (0x2A4B) before sending data (already implemented in xbox_client.py)
+  - Check that connection shows "Report Map read: X bytes" in output
+  - Input is event-driven - controller only sends data when you press buttons or move sticks
-- No input data: Try pressing buttons and moving sticks
+  - Try pressing buttons and moving analog sticks
+  - If using custom code, ensure Report Map is read AFTER pairing but BEFORE subscribing

 ### Quick Tests